The Shipping Law Review: Singapore

 In a similar vein, the Reciprocal Enforcement of Foreign Judgments Act (REFJA) allows the enforcement of a superior court judgment of any gazetted non-Commonwealth foreign country (which currently only comprises the Hong Kong Special Administrative Region of the People's Republic of China).

 To enhance Singapore's position as an international dispute resolution hub, Parliament enacted the Choice of Court Agreements Act (CCAA) on 14 April 2016.
-The CCAA only applies to international civil or commercial disputes and not matters such as family, matrimonial, insolvency, consumer matters, tortious claims not arising from contracts, antitrust and intellectual property.
+The CCAA applies only to international civil or commercial disputes and not matters such as insolvency, consumer matters, tortious claims not arising from contracts, antitrust and intellectual property.

 The CCAA implements the 2005 Hague Convention on Choice of Courts Agreements (HCCCA) to which Singapore is a signatory.
-The HCCCA establishes an international legal regime that requires contracting states to, inter alia, uphold exclusive choice of court agreements designating the courts of contracting states in international civil or commercial cases, and recognise and enforce judgments of the courts of other contracting states designated in exclusive choice of court agreements.
 Where a Singapore court is the chosen court under an exclusive choice of court agreement, the courts of other contracting states will be obliged to suspend or dismiss parallel proceedings brought in their jurisdiction, in favour of the Singapore court, and the Singapore court judgment must be recognised and enforced by all other contracting states.
 Singapore will likewise have reciprocal obligations to afford the same treatment to exclusive choice of court agreements in favour of the courts of other contracting states and to the judgment of their courts.
-There are currently 28 countries that are party to the HCCCA, namely Mexico and all European Union states except Denmark.
-As Mexico and the EU states are not covered under the current reciprocal enforcement regimes in Singapore under the RECJA and REFJA, the CCAA significantly extends the enforceability of Singapore court judgments.

-Judgments from other countries that are not gazetted under the CCAA, RECJA or the REFJA may be enforced under common law.
-This requires an action upon the foreign judgment (i.e., the foreign judgment creditor commences a suit in a Singapore court, suing upon the original cause of action, and using the foreign judgment as evidence of the defendant's in personam liability on the claim).
+Judgments from other countries that are not gazetted under the CCAA, the RECJA or the REFJA may be enforced under common law.
+This requires an action on the foreign judgment (i.e., the foreign judgment creditor commences a suit in a Singapore court, suing on the original cause of action, and using the foreign judgment as evidence of the defendant's in personam liability on the claim).
 Typically, a summary judgment application is possible on a common law enforcement action.

 Where enforcement of foreign arbitral awards is concerned, the centrepiece avenue under Singapore law is that of the New York Convention, to which Singapore is a signatory.
-The approach of the Singapore courts and, uniformly, the Commonwealth jurisdictions that are party to the New York Convention, is to be pro-enforcement when asked to enforce foreign arbitral awards under the Convention.
-The pro-enforcement purpose of the Convention is underscored by the exclusive and exhaustive grounds, under Section 31 of the IAA, by which enforcement of a Convention award may be refused.
-Consistent with the legislative objective, the Singapore court has endorsed and applied a mechanistic approach to the process of enforcing foreign awards under the Convention insofar as the first stage of enforcement, which pertains to the initial grant of leave to enforce, is concerned.
-At this first stage, the enforcement process does not require judicial investigation by the court in the jurisdiction where enforcement is sought and the party seeking leave to enforce the award must merely comply with the formalistic procedural requirements under Order 69A of the Rules of Court.
-The applicant must nevertheless give full and frank disclosure of the relevant facts, including the existence of any pending applications for setting aside the award or leave to appeal on a question of law, as the application for leave to enforce is made on an ex parte basis.
-At the second stage of the two-stage process of enforcement, which is invoked when a party against whom an award is made resists enforcement on the grounds set out in the IAA, that party must prove the grounds it relies upon on a balance of probabilities.
+The approach of the Singapore courts and, uniformly, the Commonwealth jurisdictions that are party to the New York Convention, is to be pro-enforcement when asked to enforce foreign arbitral awards under the Convention.25 The pro-enforcement purpose of the Convention is underscored by the exclusive and exhaustive grounds, under Section 31 of the IAA, by which enforcement of a Convention award may be refused.26 Consistent with the legislative objective, the Singapore court has endorsed and applied a mechanistic approach to the process of enforcing foreign awards under the Convention insofar as the first stage of enforcement, which pertains to the initial grant of leave to enforce, is concerned.
+At the second stage of the two-stage process of enforcement, which is invoked when a party against whom an award is made resists enforcement on the grounds set out in the IAA, that party must prove the grounds on which it relies on a balance of probabilities.

 Singapore has long been a leading centre for ship repair and building.
 Singapore corporations Keppel Corp and Sembcorp Marine are among the world's top offshore rig builders.

-The parties may contract for title to pass gradually upon the progress of the construction or at certain stages or milestones.
+The parties may contract for title to pass gradually as the construction progresses or at certain stages or milestones.
 Generally, in the absence of any provisions to the contrary, the risk will pass with the title.

 To allocate the risks of delays in completion, it is also usual for shipbuilding contracts to provide for liquidated damages in the event of delay.
 Such liquidated damages provisions are enforceable, provided that the agreed level of compensation is a genuine estimate of loss.
 Otherwise, the provision will be treated as a penalty clause and will be struck out.

-Failure by the yard to construct or complete the ship in accordance with the terms of the contract may entitle the buyer to claim damages from the yard, which is the usual remedy.
+Failure by a yard to construct or complete a ship in accordance with the terms of the contract may entitle a buyer to claim damages from the yard, which is the usual remedy.
 Specific performance may be ordered whereby the buyer can prove that damages will not be an adequate remedy.

 ii Contracts of carriage

 These Rules apply by force of law to shipments of goods under a bill of lading when the port of shipment is a port in Singapore or when the requirements of Article X of the Rules otherwise apply.
 Under the Singapore Carriage of Goods by Sea Act (COGSA), the Rules can be contractually applied to the carriage of goods by sea under a sea waybill or straight (non-negotiable) bill of lading.
-The UN Convention on the Carriage of Goods by Sea 1978 (the Hamburg Rules) does not apply.
-Singapore has not acceded to or ratified the UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules).
+The Hamburg Rules do not apply.
+Singapore has not acceded to or ratified the Rotterdam Rules.
 Cabotage is not applicable in Singapore.
 The Convention on the Contract for the International Carriage of Goods by Road 1956 (the CMR Convention) has not been ratified in Singapore and the liability of carriers of goods by road is governed by common law principles.

 Importantly, in terms of legislation, Singapore has enacted by statute its Bills of Lading Act, which is in pari materia with the UK COGSA 1992.
 Under the Singapore Bills of Lading Act, title to sue and transfer of liabilities can be effected by mere endorsement of a negotiable bill of lading, without the requirement under the old English Bills of Lading Act 1855, which linked transfer of title to sue to transfer of property in the cargo.